youreachedrahat/Estate-Ledger/EstateLedgerContractList.md

 Derivative Contracts:

-1. [Derivative Contracts]: Provide additional financial instruments based on the future price of properties or tokens, allowing users to speculate on price movements and manage their risk.
+1. [Derivative Contracts](/Derivative-Contracts/DerivativeContract.md): Provide additional financial instruments based on the future price of properties or tokens, allowing users to speculate on price movements and manage their risk.

 EstateLedger also introduces a novel approach to real estate investment through tokenization.
 Each property on the platform is represented by a unique token, and these tokens can be bought and sold on the EstateLedger marketplace.
 This opens up the real estate market to a wider range of investors and provides more liquidity.